 \subsection{Results}

-Table~\ref{metrics} shows the RMSE of the climate indicators calculated for the downscaled climate projection during the test period (i.e.~2003--2012) with different methods.
+Table~\ref{metrics} shows the RMSE of the climate indicators computed for the downscaled climate projection during the test period (i.e.~2003--2012) with different methods.
 We used bilinear and bicubic interpolation and the low-resolution regional climate model REMO2015 as baselines.
 Single-image super-resolution models outperform baselines on most of the climate indicators.
 An exception is CDD, where the differences are negligible.
 Most importantly, all models surpass REMO2015.
-Figure~\ref{fig:sample} shows a sample climate projection of REMO2015 for May 1, 2003 and its downscaled versions using interpolation methods and models.
+Figure~\ref{fig:sample} shows a~sample low-resolution climate projection of REMO2015 for May 1, 2003, and its downscaled versions.